mineo333/Qualcomm-HypX/docs/source/index.rst

 If you're not familiar with AArch64 architecture and system programming, I recommend checking out :doc:`context/intro`.
 Otherwise, I would suggest starting at :doc:`general/intro`

+Note all the research for this project was done an SM-G9860 with a firmware version of G9860ZCS3HWC1.

 .. toctree::
    :caption: Context